nathanmsmith/nathansmith.io/src/content/index.md

 on developing and designing an internal website to connect engineers within the company.

-In my spare time, I lead the Online department of my [school newspaper](https://dailybruin.com).
-I formerly led web and mobile development for my [school radio station](https://uclaradio.com).
-I still contribute code and DJ shows on occaision.
+I formerly led the Online department of my
+[school newspaper](https://dailybruin.com), as well as web and mobile development for my [school radio station](https://uclaradio.com).
+I still contribute code to both organizations on occaision.

 The best way to contact me is via [email](mailto:nathan.smith@ucla.edu).
 For additional security, you can find my public key on [Keybase](https://keybase.io/nathunsmitty).